Trusted WordPress tutorials, when you need them most.

 Adding Your Own Custom CSS Classes in WordPress

-Now, default WordPress CSS classes are quite comprehensive.
-However, their purpose is to mainly provide theme developers a standardized framework to build with.
+Now, the default WordPress CSS classes are quite comprehensive.
+However, their purpose is mainly to provide theme developers with a standardized framework to build with.

-For your individual website, you may need to add custom CSS for areas where you may not be able to find a default CSS class to target.
+For your website, you might need to add custom CSS in areas where default CSS classes aren’t available.

-Similarly, sometimes you may just want to make a small change on a specific post or page without applying it to your entire theme.
+Similarly, you may want to make small changes to a specific post or page without affecting your whole theme.

-Luckily WordPress provides you with several easy ways to add CSS classes in different areas.
+Luckily, WordPress provides you with several easy ways to add CSS classes to different areas.
+Here are several methods:

 Add Custom CSS Classes to a Block Inside the Block Editor